-- 1 Character of Graduate Diplomas and Graduate Certificates - 1.1 A graduate diploma must comprise a minimum of 120 points with at least 72 points at or above Level 7. - 1.2 A graduate certificate must comprise a minimum of 60 points with at least Sciences, Creative Technologies, Health Science, Science, Sport and Recreation.
+- 1 Character of Graduate Diplomas and Graduate Certificates - 1.1 A graduate diploma must comprise a minimum of 120 points with at least 72 points at or above Level 7.

 2 In special cases fewer than 90 points, but in no case fewer than 30 points may be allowed at level 8.
-Special cases are most likely to be degrees whose professional or accreditation requirements make it difficult to meet the 120-point Level 8/9 requirement e g.
-AK1009 Bachelor of Laws (Honours) and AK3751 Bachelor of Engineering (Honours).
+Special cases are most likely to be degrees whose professional or accreditation requirements make it difficult to meet the 120-point Level 8/9 requirement eg. AK1009 Bachelor of Laws (Honours) and AK3751 Bachelor of Engineering (Honours).

-40 points at or above Level 7.

-2 Admission to Graduate Diplomas and Graduate Certificates

-- 2.1 In order to be admitted to a graduate diploma or a graduate certificate, an applicant shall normally have completed the requirements of one of the following: - 2.1.1 a bachelor's degree from this University or recognised equivalent. - 2.1.2 evidence of relevant professional experience deemed by the University to be equivalent to a bachelor's degree.
+- 1.2 A graduate certificate must comprise a minimum of 60 points with at least 40 points at or above Level 7. - 2 Admission to Graduate Diplomas and Graduate Certificates - 2.1 In order to be admitted to a graduate diploma or a graduate certificate, an applicant shall normally have completed the requirements of one of the following: - 2.1.1 a bachelor's degree from this University or recognised equivalent. - 2.1.2 evidence of relevant professional experience deemed by the University to be equivalent to a bachelor's degree.